 JERA is one of a Japan's largest energy companies and has assets worth roughly 4 trillion yen (US $36 billion).
 Its approach to the energy business is comprehensive, from fuel procurement to power generation, to the delivery of electricity and gas to customers.
 The company’s mission is to provide cutting-edge solutions to the world’s energy issues.

-“Gathering enough data to run an efficient and effective meeting was impossible,” said Shozo Miyata, an assistant manager in the Legal Department.
+“Gathering enough data to run an efficient and effective meeting was impossible,” said Shozo Miyata, a Legal Ops professional in the Legal Department.

 “The information will reflect what an individual wants to convey, but there is always a gap in the information that management wants to know,” he said.
 “In order to meet a common goal or understanding about the work, it takes a considerable amount of time.”